 1 - 30 June, Hunter Valley

-This Festival coincides with the opening of the Winter Ski Season.
-With over 40 blues and roots bands and 150 acts from early too late, the festival is an opportunity for visitors to enjoy music from many different genres over 3-4 days in the unique atmosphere of Australia’s most beautiful snow country.
+This Festival coincides with the opening of the winter ski season.
+With over 40 blues and roots bands and 150 acts from early to late, the festival is an opportunity for visitors to enjoy music from many different genres over 3-4 days in the unique atmosphere of Australia’s most beautiful snow country.
 The festival is family friendly with children’s workshops and performances.

 Coonamble Rodeo and Campdraft

-It is the largest combined rodeo and campdraft in the Southern-Hemisphere, cowboys and cowgirls compete for over $30,000 worth of prizes in steer wrestling, calf roping, barrel racing and the glamour events of saddle bronc, bareback and bull rides.
-On Monday the junior rodeo is held where up and coming stars of the rodeo circuit compete.
+It is the largest combined rodeo and campdraft in the Southern-Hemisphere with cowboys and cowgirls competing for over $30,000 worth of prizes in steer wrestling, calf roping, barrel racing and the glamour events of saddle bronc, bareback and bull rides.
+A junior rodeo is also held where up and coming stars of the rodeo circuit compete.